Inflectra/spira-documentation/docs/RemoteLaunch-User-Guide/Command-Line.md

     - An example filename would be: C:\\Temp\\TestApp.exe\|-arg1 -arg2 "-arg3={filename}"\|

-- **Document Type** -- If using Spira (not Spira) you can choose which document type the automated test script will be categorized under.
+- **Document Type**: If using Spira (not Spira) you can choose which document type the automated test script will be categorized under.
-- **Document Folder** -- If using Spira (not Spira) you can choose which document folder the automated test script will be stored in.
+- **Document Folder**: If using Spira (not Spira) you can choose which document folder the automated test script will be stored in.
-- **Version** -- The version of the test script (1.0 is used if no value specified)
+- **Version**: The version of the test script (1.0 is used if no value specified)
-- **Test Script** -- This needs to contain the complete test script in whatever language and syntax is being expected by the command-line application
+- **Test Script**: This needs to contain the complete test script in whatever language and syntax is being expected by the command-line application

 If you would like to have Spira pass any parameter values to this test script (this will be discussed in more detail later) you can specify them by using the syntax ${parameterName} inside the test script.